 Wow!
 That’s really confusing and why isn’t the path just a straight line from me to Jesus?
-Well, in order to really understand this journey more completely, we suggest that you CLICK HERE and take some time (about 20 minutes or so) to listen to our senior pastor, Don Wink, explain this in a manner that will become very clear.
-In addition, the link will also allow you to view (and even print) some slides he refers to in the message.
+Well, in order to really understand this journey more completely, we suggest that you take some time to listen to our senior pastor, Don Wink, explain this in a manner that will become very clear.
+The media player below will allow you to hear his message about the Faith Journey.
+The scripture passages that Pastor Don refers to in the message are Deuteronomy 30:15-20 and Luke 14:25-33.
+The images he talks about (“four red boxes”) are the illustrations shown immediately above.
 As always, we encourage you to ask questions and explore this process for yourself.

 It’s up to you.
 Are you ready to grow?